nanadotam/Get-Code-Context/README.md

 ---

 Thank you for checking out this project!
-We hope it helps you manage and navigate your Java projects more effectively.
+We hope it helps you manage and navigate your Java and Python projects more effectively.
 Happy coding!